Inbound Number Lists

 3. Open the Number Lists tab.

-4. Choose the list where you would like to add numbers or manage numbers in the list and click in actions the Actions button .
+4. Choose the list where you would like to add or manage numbers and click the Actions button button.

 Open Manage or Add Numbers.